 (b) Force Majeure Event.
 Events that are categorised as force majeure or acts of state and that would either prevent a party from making or receiving a payment or delivery under the Agreement (including a termination payment due under Section 6(e) of the Agreement) or make it impossible or impracticable for the party to make or receive such payments or deliveries.
 As with Illegality, events affecting a Credit Support Provider's ability to perform under any Credit Support Document are also included.
 This second category of events is included in a new Termination Event (Section 5(b)(vi) (for the Multicurrency - Cross Border Master Agreement) or Section 5(b)(iv) (for the Local Currency - Single Jurisdiction version)) which is set out in paragraph (d) of the Force Majeure Annex.

 As set out in the Force Majeure Annex, both Illegality and Force Majeure Event are subject to a waiting period.
 An event that would otherwise constitute an Illegality or a Force Majeure Event, as the case may be, will only become a Termination Event if the relevant waiting period has expired.
-It was generally agreed that the parties affected by the relevant event should be entitled to a “wait and see” period during which neither party should be entitled to terminate transactions.
+It was generally agreed that the parties affected by the relevant event should be entitled to a “wait and see” period during which neither party should be entitled to terminate Transactions.
 During this period, all payment and delivery obligations under Transactions affected by the illegality or force majeure event are suspended (see paragraph 9 below).
 The waiting period for Illegality is three Local Business Days following the occurrence of the relevant event, and the corresponding period for Force Majeure Events is eight Local Business Days.

 The Working Group generally agreed that the scope and extent of events falling within the definition of Illegality would be ascertained in a relatively short period of time.
 The effect of these events is also typically more long-lasting than other force majeure events.
 Consequently, a short waiting period of three days was thought to be appropriate for these events: at the end of three days, if the event still exists, the parties will be entitled to terminate.

 Conversely, a wide range of events could be encompassed by the definition of Force Majeure Event.
 The impact of certain events, for instance, natural disasters, may not be clear within several days after the event.
 Furthermore, events of this type may be short-lived and a right of termination may be inappropriate.
-A longer waiting period of eight days has therefore been introduced for Force Majeure Events..
+A longer waiting period of eight days has therefore been introduced for Force Majeure Events.

 The concept of waiting periods has been introduced to compensate, in part, for the disapplication of Section 6(b)(ii) (Transfer to Avoid Termination Event) in relation to Illegality and the fact that Section 6(b)(ii) has not been made applicable to Force Majeure Events (see paragraph 7 below).